fallingleaf/thought/DFS.md

 state of visited node, before trying new path.
 - For example: sudoku solver: try each empty cell with value from 1 to 9, if it does not solve then reset cell to empty.
+- Robot cleaning room (or mouse in maze): after trying one directions, it needs to go back to previous location by turning 180 degree (2 turn left), then move back, then turning 180 degree to have same direction.

 **Notes**